-For our example, the pruned concept lattice is shown in Figure 4.
+Figure 3.
 It consists of six formal concepts.
 Two formal concepts of the total concept lattice are pruned since they are too specific compared to the two source ontologies.
 In the diagram, each formal concept is represented by a node.
 The empty nodes are the pruned concepts and are usually hidden from the user.
 A concept is a subconcept of another one if and only if it can be reached by a descending path.
 The intent of a formal concept consists of all attributes (i. e., in our application, the ontology concepts) which are attached to the formal concept or to one of its superconcepts.
 As we are not interested in the document names, the extents of the contexts are not visualized in this diagram.

-The computation of the pruned concept lattice is done with the algorithm TITANIC [STB+00].
-It is modified to allow the pruning.
-The modified algorithm is described below.

-Compared to other algorithms for computing concept lattices, TITANIC has - for our purpose - the advantage that it computes the formal concepts via their key sets (or minimal generators).
-A key set is a minimal description of a formal concept:

-Definition 1. $K \subseteq M$ is a key set for the formal concept (A, B) if and only if (K', K'') = (A, B) and $(X', X'') \neq (A, B)$ for all $X \subseteq K$ with $X \neq K$ .
+The computation of the pruned concept lattice is done with the algorithm TITANIC [Stumme et~al, 2000].
+It is slightly modified to allow the pruning.
+Compared to other algorithms for computing concept lattices, TITANIC has - for our purpose - the advantage that it computes the formal concepts via their key~sets (or minimal~generators).
+A key set is a minimal description of a formal concept: $K\subseteq M$ is a key~set for the formal concept (A,B) if and only if (K',K'')=(A,B) and $(X',X'')\neq (A,B)$ for all $X\subseteq K$ with $X\neq K$ .
+In other words: K generates the formal concept (A,B).